AdobeDocs/cloudmanager-api-docs/src/pages/guides/getting-started/permissions.md

 Which product profile(s) or permission(s) to select depends upon the specific requirements for the project and what APIs will be accessed.
 Either a pre-defined product profile can be assigned or with [custom permissions](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-manager/content/requirements/custom-permissions), a permission can be assigned to a custom profile for respective operation.

+You just need to have the developer cloud role assigned.

 With a few exception (listed below), if only read (`GET`) access is required, the Developer product profile will be sufficient.
 Guidance for projects which require specific profiles:

 ## Detailed Permission Information